ACF publishes new report on transparency and engagement

 The Association of Charitable Foundations (ACF) has published a new report on how foundations can increase their ambition and effectiveness through greater transparency and engagement.

 Transparency and Engagement: The Pillars of Stronger Foundation Practice is the fourth report emerging from ACF’s Stronger Foundations initiative.
-To mark its launch, we are hosting a webinar for members on Friday 12 June; members can register here.
+To mark its launch, we are hosting a webinar for members on Friday 12 June; registration is now open for members.

 The report sets out five characteristics of excellent foundation practice, which include embedding transparency across all the foundation’s activities, enabling an internal culture of transparency and engagement, and engaging external audiences including grant applicants and other foundations.